They say opposites attract, but when it comes to love...at the end of the day, just how opposite are two people who fall for each other, really?

 Sure enough, Kruger eventually acknowledged to Vulture that she and Jackson had broken up long before they went public with that fact.

-"This was a long time coming," she said last December.
+"This was a long time coming," she said in December 2017.
 "Also we broke up many months before we said we were broken up, so by the time I made that decision, it didn't feel like it was so urgent anymore.
 You don't break up overnight after 10 years, you know what I mean?"

 When Kruger talked about her Sky character with ET Online all the way back in September 2015, when the movie premiered at the Toronto International Film Festival, it was easy to draw parallels with what happened when she first met Jackson, though hindsight certainly plays with that perspective: "After leaving her husband, the furthest thing from her mind is to be in another love story.
 But that's how life works.
 You find love when you least expect it and with the person you least expect to fall in love with."